mangdangroboticsclub/MiniPupperDocs/docs/index.rst

     </div>

-What is MD Robot Starter Kits?
+What is Mini Pupper Kits?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-MD Robot Starter Kits include Mini Pupper 1(launched in 2021), Mini Pupper 2(launched in 2022).
+Mini Pupper Kits include Mini Pupper 1(launched in 2021), Mini Pupper 2(launched in 2022).

 Mini Pupper, inspired by `Stanford Pupper <https://github.com/stanfordroboticsclub/StanfordQuadruped/>`_, is a low-cost, personal quadruped kit with open-source software.
-With MD Robot Starter Kits, you can build a robot dog that can drive around and have enough horsepower to create exciting applications.
+With Mini Pupper Kits, you can build a robot dog that can drive around and have enough horsepower to create exciting applications.

 About MangDang Technology Co., Limited